xexyl/sgit/README.md

 Level 2 would not show how many globs remain after each operation.

-### WARNING: each file edited will result in another file in the working directory

-Of course if you have 50 files that are affected then 50 new files will be created.
-I don't know what `sed` will do if the backup file already exists but it's possible that it'll overwrite it.

 ## Change `\<sed\>` to `used` but only if it's on the first line